 - Moffett writes that in 1876 the artists already begun to call themselves Impressionists (R2,p18)

 Summarizing I think the term ‘Impressionist’ still is the best term to give name to the eight expositions held in Paris from 1874-1886.
 But it is good to realize they were often not called that way.
-And it’s good to realize that not all partaking artists were fully part of the Impressionist art movement, and that not all partaking artists were painting in an impressionist painting style.
-I therefor chose to wright ‘impressionist’ between inverted commas.
+And it’s good to realize that not all partaking artists were fully part of the Impressionist art movement, and that many partaking artists were not painting in an impressionist painting style.
+I therefor chose to write ‘impressionist’ between inverted commas.